KassoumHabibou/portfolio/content/_index.md

       #   Leave `date_end` empty if it's your current employer.
       #   Begin multi-line descriptions with YAML's `|2-` multi-line prefix.In this role, I have contributed to the academic development of students by assisting them in # understanding complex statistical concepts, solving problems, and reinforcing their comprehension through practical applications.
 This experience has not only # honed my teaching skills but has also revealed my managerial abilities and deepened my own understanding of the subject matter.
 It has been immensely rewarding to # witness the growth and progress of students under my guidance.
       items:
-        - title: Research Assistant - Data Analysis (fixed-term contract)
+        - title: Research Assistant - Data Analyst (fixed-term contract)
           company: UMR Aix‑Marseille School of Economics (AMSE)
           company_url: 'https://www.amse-aixmarseille.fr/en'
           company_logo: amse-logo